DontCallMeLuca/My-Unturned-Plugins/README.md

 I will also not be posting modules here, because my modules are usually too big and deserve their own repository.
 <br><br>
 Some plugins are very old.
 So my conventions might not always be the same, though generally they should be.

+## ✅ Special Thanks

+I want to give recognition to the following people, without them, I wouldn't have gotten here.

+- [Nelson](https://github.com/SDGNelson) for giving me a game I love so much and enjoyed so much working on, and the extensive support.
+- [Sunbeam](https://github.com/sunbeam9) for helping me with the basics: Learning C# and working with Unturned.
+- [Trojaner](https://github.com/Trojaner) for making RocketMod & OpenMod, and the community behind Unturned plugin development.
+- [BlazingFlame](https://github.com/DanielWillett) for always being extremely helpful and resourceful whenever I got stuck.

 ## ✨ Future Changes